 The fingers of the bow hand, particularly the thumb, functions like the tip of a paintbrush.
 While all bowing actions involve the arm, it is the fingers that ultimately give the sound its subtle shade and color.

-Havas does not treat the left hand as an important aspect in producing good tone, on top of its role in managing intonation and vibrato.
-Instead, the quality of the tone depends on the "touch" of the fingers, like the piano.
+Havas saw the left hand as an important aspect in producing good tone, on top of its role in managing intonation and vibrato.
+She believed that the quality of the tone depends on the "touch" of the fingers, like the piano.
 A proper left hand position allows the base joints to "throw the fingers forward" while the fingertips remain light and sensitive to adjust for intonation.
 The quick action from the base joints prevents stiffness in the contact and at the same time, allows for spontaneous and natural vibrato to follow.

 According to Havas, all musical pieces are built on scales, and scales are built on intervals.
 It is important for violinist through ear training, to play each note not only in tune by itself, but also in tune according to the intervals before and after the note.
 Understanding the "tonal coloring" of each individual note within the scale is important to beautiful violin playing and scales should never be treated as merely a finger exercise.

 Lesson no.11—Explanations and exercises on a list of bowing techniques including legato, detache, martele, and double stops.

 Repertoire for two violins to practice on the concepts learned in the previous lessons.